farrosmufid/Antimicrobial-Consumption-Dashboard-V4/documentation/how to guide.md

 ![image](https://github.com/farrosmufid/Antimicrobial-Consumption-Dashboard-V4/assets/93821446/cb0d1dac-5abc-4c3c-a869-e4337479d765)

 ### Description
 The update page contains 2 areas to upload antibiotic orders data and susceptibility results data.
-<br>Upload raw data in the relevant boxes for cleaning and transformation.
+Upload raw data in the relevant boxes for cleaning and transformation.
 If the file is not in the accepted format, it will throw an error.
-<br>Files uploaded will have their minimum and maximum date listed.
-<br>If you've uploaded a file that you wish to remove, simply go to the orders_data_dump folder and delete that file.
+Files uploaded will have their minimum and maximum date listed.
+If you've uploaded a file that you wish to remove, simply go to the orders_data_dump folder and delete that file.
 Then proceed to click "Refresh order data" or "Refresh susceptibility data" to reload the cleaning and transformation process.
-<br>Click "Download cleaned data csv" to get a cleaned copy of your raw data.
+Click "Download cleaned data csv" to get a cleaned copy of your raw data.

 ## 2. High Level Trends
 | Chart | Description | Visualisation |